tonappa/franka_teleop/README.md

 ## Overview

 This ROS workspace enables the teleoperation of the Franka Emika Panda robot using **Cartesian impedance control**.
-The primary teleoperation input is a standard webcam for hand pose and gesture recognition, with experimental support for Intel RealSense cameras under development.
+The primary teleoperation input is a standard webcam for hand pose recognition.

 The project is built within a Dockerized environment to ensure portability and ease of setup.
 It is designed with future evolution in mind, specifically to integrate with **MoveIt Servo** for more advanced real-time control.

-This repository is developed by [IL TUO NOME/NOME TEAM] as part of [NOME PROGETTO/LABORATORIO, es.
-PhD research at the "Enrico Piaggio" Research Center].
+This repository is developed by **Do Won Park** as part of PhD research at the "Enrico Piaggio" Research Center, University of Pisa.

 ---